andnyb/sonarqube-slack-pusher/README.md

 Jenkins plugin for pushing a formatted SonarQube quality gate status to a given Slack channel.

 The plugin runs as a post build action and runs no matter the outcome of the job.
-The plugin makes an API request to a SonarQube server instance to get a job's/project's latest quality gate result (if there is a defined quality gate).
-The plugin reports to a Slack channel with a link to the SonarQube project and lists any 'failed' checks in a quality gate.
+When running it makes an API request to a SonarQube server instance to get a job's/project's latest quality gate result (if there is a defined quality gate).
+Given a valid response the plugin in turn reports to a Slack channel with a link to the SonarQube project and lists any 'failed' checks in a quality gate.

 For a failed quality gate check it would look like this: